 Binding Financial Agreement.

-will receive independent legal advice
+will receive independent legal advice about the agreement from

 The main difference between this and a Consent Order is that a

-Binding Financial Agreement is not reviewed by the court and each
+Binding Financial Agreement is not reviewed by the Court and each

 party needs their own independent lawyer.
+There are more risks

 At Andersons we can assist by conducting the whole process on

 Your first step to security is to make contact with one of our experienced Family